 Eleven recorded deaths in Kamloops in January made it the third most affected municipality in B.C. behind only Vancouver and Surrey.
-In the Northern Health region, 19 people died last month, equating to a death rate of 74.5 per 100,000 residents, by far the highest rate of any health authority region.
+In the Northern Health region, 19 people died last month, equating to a projected annual death rate of 74.5 per 100,000 residents, by far the highest rate of any health authority region.

 Post-mortem toxicology results also showed the volatility and toxicity of the drug supply has increased.

 Between November 2021 and January 2022, approximately 23 per cent of tests showed extreme levels of fentanyl, compared to 13 per cent of results between April 2020 and October 2021.

 Both Northern Health, at 29 per cent, and Vancouver Coastal Health, at 27 per cent, recorded a proportion of cases of extreme toxicity that exceeded the average for the province.

 B.C.'s chief coroner Lisa Lapointe reiterated the need for a safer drug supply in an issued statement, as many advocates, academics and health experts have been doing since the crisis began.